 (3) Despite any other of these regulations, an approval under subregulation (1) has effect according to its terms.

-[Regulation 18B inserted in Gazette 5 Dec 2013 p.
+[Regulation 18B inserted: Gazette 5 Dec 2013 p.
 5695.]

 18C.
 Notification of approval, amendment or revocation

 Notice of an approval under regulation 18B(1), and any amendment or revocation of an approval under regulation 18E(3), is to be published in the Gazette.